Action on poverty

 - Alberta Job Corps program provides Albertans with a sporadic employment history a pathway to a good-paying, stable job.
 The program provides structured, supportive training and hands-on experience working on projects for their local communities and non-profit organizations.
 The program supported 471 Albertans in 2016-17.

 - Training for Work is a suite of training programs and services for unemployed, underemployed and underrepresented Albertans.
 Occupation-focused training programs help Albertans get jobs, improve their employment situation, adapt to changing labour market conditions or gain skills to sustain employment.
 The program supported more than 3,900 Albertans in 2016-17.

 - Summer Temporary Employment Program (STEP) provides a wage subsidy to employers who hire high school and post-secondary students between May and August.
 The program helps nearly 3,000 students gain the skills and experience they need to get good jobs and connect with employers.

 - Post-secondary tuition freeze was extended to the end of the 2018-19 academic year to help keep tuition and fees affordable for Alberta university and college students.
 An estimated 250,000 full- and part-time students and apprentices will benefit from the freeze on tuition and fees this year.
 An average student will save up to $1,500 in tuition costs over 4 years.

 - Summer Literacy Camps through Frontier College, a national charitable literacy organization, helped hundreds of Indigenous students in 14 communities build their literacy and numeracy skills so they can have greater success in school in 2017.
-The camps and additional supports for students are funded through a $1.6 million grant, over 3 years.
+These camps will continue in summer 2018 with the addition of a literacy camp for Indigenous children and youth.
+The camps and additional supports are funded through a $1.6 million grant over 3 years.

 - Women Building Futures helps women achieve economic prosperity through employment in the trades.
 In 2016, 94% of grads were hired in their trade of choice.